Skip to main content

 Making Strategic Business Investments in a Lower Rate Environment

 For the past two years, getting a business loan has been about as pleasant as a root canal performed by an intern.
-But with the interest rate dropping from their two-decade high of 5.5% to 4.75-5.0%, the game has changed.

 Here’s why this matters for your exit strategy:

-Here’s what makes it special: these rates are high enough to scare away the “get-rich-quick” crowd, but low enough to make borrowing actually make sense for serious business owners.
+These rates are high enough to scare away the “get-rich-quick” crowd, but low enough to make borrowing actually make sense for serious business owners.

 Banks are getting friendly again too.
 After playing hard to get for the past couple of years, they’re now actively looking for businesses to lend to.
 If you’ve got a solid business and decent credit, you’ll likely find banks more willing to negotiate than they’ve been in years.